rethinkdb/www/_posts/2015-12-09-official-java-driver.md

  .filter(x -> x.g("species").eq("human")).count().run(conn)
 ```

-RethinkDB changefeeds work out of the box, invoked with the standard `change`
+RethinkDB changefeeds work out of the box, invoked with the standard `changes`
 command.
 You can iterate over the cursor with a conventional for loop:

 ```java